Letting agent and tenancy fees

 If you've been charged a banned fee

-Your landlord cannot give you a section 21 notice if they've charged a banned fee unless they refund your money.
+Your landlord must refund your money if they want to give you a section 21 notice.
 This will not apply if it was an agent who charged the fee.

 Report it to trading standards